pierrelouistissot/-Text-based-Adventure-Game---Pierre-louis_tissot-favre---CDOF5-/README.md

    cd -Text-based-Adventure-Game---Pierre-louis_tissot-favre---CDOF5-
    ```

-4. Run the game using the Python interpreter:
+4. Run the game using the Python interpreter: "change to game.py"
    ```bash
    python game.py
    ```